giso360/zoo-app/readme.md

    | 4        | meaow      |
    | 5        | bark       |

 - SPECIES_TRICKS TABLE - establishes N-N relationship for species and trick entities with the required foreign key bindings.
-It reflects the fact that every species can learn skills from a predetermined pool of tricks that is species specific
+It reflects the fact that every animal can learn skills from a predetermined pool of tricks that is species specific

    | species_id | trick_id |